Argo Group: 2000–present

 In September 2008, they acquired Insight Insurance, a specialist in professional liability insurance for accounting professionals, architects, engineers and insurance agents.
 In October, they established Argo Pro, a consolidation of their professional liability operations.

 In 2010, the company paid out $25 million in claims to everyone present at the Deepwater Horizon oil spill in the Gulf of Mexico.
 In 2012, Argo Seguros, which specializes in property and casualty underwriting, opened in São Paulo, Brazil.
 Products include domestic and international transport insurance, general liability policies and liability coverage for managers and professionals with a focus on SMEs.

 Argo also insures concerts and other major events, including event cancelation coverage for the Irish rock band U2.
 In 2017, the company paid a claim to Disney, who had bought insurance against the possibility that actress Carrie Fisher would die before filming Star Wars: The Rise of Skywalker.

 In 2018, Argo moved the listing of its shares from the NASDAQ to the New York Stock Exchange, and its ticker symbol changed from AGII to ARGO.
 On May 7, 2018, CEO Mark Watson III rang the opening bell of the NYSE.

 In 2019, the company announced the retirement CEO Mark Watson III from Argo Group.
 Following the announcement, Argo Group’s board of directors named CFO Kevin Rehnberg interim CEO.

 In February 2020, Argo Group named Kevin J. Rehnberg as chief executive officer.

+In June 2022, Argo Group appointed Thomas A. Bradley, who had served as Argo’s chairman since 2020, and who had been serving as interim chief executive officer (“CEO”) since March 2022, as CEO, effective immediately.

+In August 2023, following the completion of Brookfield Re's acquisition of Argo Group, Jessica (Snyder) Buss was named as CEO, replacing Thomas Bradley.